tooky/kosli-playground/README.md

   the name of the Docker image (`${needs.setup.outputs.image_name}`), and that this is a Docker image (`--artifact-type=docker`), and that the image has previously been pushed to its registry (which it has)
   - You can also provide the fingerprint directly using the `--fingerprint` flag or `KOSLI_FINGERPRINT` environment variable.
-We will see examples of this later.
+We will see an example of this shortly.
     ```
 - Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete